 How Are Murder and Wrongful Death Connected?

-Murder is a criminal action where the actions of one individual directly results in the death of another person.
+Murder is a criminal action where the actions of one individual directly result in the death of another person.
 Because murder is against the law, charges are typically brought against the person committing the crime by the state.
 Murder is determined by intent, meaning if a person intentionally kills another individual, they may be found guilty of murder.
 A murder conviction will likely result in prison time and, in some cases, even the death penalty.
 Murder is a type of wrongful death.

 Wrongful death occurs when a person dies as a result of the actions of an entity or individual.
 It can be the result of intent but may also result from negligent or careless acts or accidents.
 Wrongful death is not a criminal charge like murder, but instead is a civil action filed by the family on behalf of the victim.
 Penalties if found guilty of wrongful death are typically in the form of financial compensation to the estate or family of the deceased.

-Burden of Proof Between Wrongful Death and Murder
+The Burden of Proof Between Wrongful Death and Murder

 To convict someone of murder, the burden of proof is on the state to make the court believe that the defendant is 100 percent responsible for the death.
-They must also prove that there was intent.
+They must also prove that there was the intent.
 With wrongful death cases, the plaintiff must also prove that the defendant was responsible for the death of their loved one.
 This proof, however, unlike 100 percent proof in a criminal case, must only be at least 51 percent chance.
-This is called preponderance of evidence.
+This is called preponderance of the evidence.